Date: 13th October 2012

 Moss Rose on the southern outskirts of the town at the end of a built up residential area.
 The ground is 1.2 miles from Macclesfield railway station and has been the club's home since 1891.

 The Main Stand sits level with the half-way line, taking up around one-third of the London Road side of the ground on the eastern part of the venue.
 It is positioned atop concrete terracing and requires a walk up some stairs to reach the 563 seats contained in the structure which was build in the late 1960s.
 The area in front of the stand as well as the areas to the left and right are taken up with mostly uncovered concrete terracing which can hold another 1,371 supporters.
+Also located on this side of Moss Rose are a home ticket office and the directors and officials entrance to the hospitality area.

 The game saw a tight first half with little in the way of goalmouth action.
 The two teams were fairly evenly matched initially though Macclesfield carved out more chances as the half went on.
 However, their finishing didn't really test the Newport goalkeeper and the score remained goalless.
 As the hosts were having one of their more promising spells the first goal of the match came and it was the visitors who claimed it.
 In the 43rd minute a free-kick was whipped into the box with the ball ending up at the far post.
 A Newport attacker shot at Lance Cronin in the Macclesfield goal and his parry found itself at the feet of Tony James who knocked in the rebound to put Newport 1-0 up.
 In injury time the visitors really should have doubled their lead when Aaron O'Connor missed a golden opportunity from a few yards out.
 The second period was one-way traffic in favour of the home side as they plugged away desperately attempting to get the ball in the back of the net.
 Last ditch defending and some wayward finishing frustrated Macclesfield as they dominated the play though they occasionally left themselves open to counter-attacks from their opponents when pushing so many men forward.
 Finally in the 81st minute Newport succumbed when Matthew Barnes-Homer headed home from close range.
 This secured a point for Macclesfield against the league leaders but they will be wondering how they weren't able to take all three points.